adamsilver/fdpb/03-book-a-flight.md

 </fieldset>
 ```

 The `aria-invalid="true"` attribute is placed on the `fieldset`.
 Putting it directly on the radio button would be incorrect here, because it's not the individual input that's invalid—it's the group.
-The error `<span>` is exactly the same as the one used for single text fields which ensures that errors look and behave the same across all types of form fields.
+The error `<span>` is exactly the same as the one used for standard text fields which ensures that errors look and behave the same across all types of form fields which speaks to principle 3, *Be consistent*.

 ![Radio button error](./images/03/choose-flight-error.png)

 ## 5. Choosing A Seat

-Finally, users need to choose a seat.
-While this step is not especially complicated, the combination of affordance, layout and interaction can make or break this part of the journey.
+Choosing a seat isn't the most complicated part of the journey, yet the combination of perceived affordance, layout and interaction design can make or break this part of the journey if we're not careful.

 ### Layout

-Up to now, radio buttons have been stacked beneath one an other, which is enough for most situations.
-For seat selection, this makes the page especially long, and more importantly, harder to scan as there is a lack of structure.
+Up to now, radio buttons have been stacked beneath one an other, which is good for most situations.
+For seat selection, however, this makes the page especially long, and more importantly, harder to scan, as there's a lack of structure.

 ![Stacked](./images/03/choose-seat-stacked.png)

-We can provide that structure by laying out seats in rows, just like they are on a plane.
-This will help users map their location.
-Users might be looking for aisle or window seats, for example.
+We can provide that structure by laying out the seats in rows, just like they are on a plane.
+This will help users map their location which is useful because users might be looking for aisle or window seats for example.

 ![Nested](./images/03/choose-seat-nested.png)

-To denote window seats and isle seats for screen reader users we can put hidden text inside the seat's label.
+To demarcate window seats and isle seats for screen reader users we can put hidden text inside the seat's label.

 ```HTML
 <label for="S1A">